sidhantmathur/sidhantmathurtest/_posts/2018-02-15-zero-to-one.md

 To these I'd probably say:

 - It's rare to be able to plan *so* badly that no planning is superior.
-A plan would improve you in a particular direction which no plan would not.
-It's the difference between a specialist and a generalist.
+A plan would at least improve your business and move it in a particular direction whereas no plan would improve you nowhere in particular.
+It's not the difference between a specialist and generalist, it's more like the difference between having goals and messing around.

-- A competitive market is good for consumers in that you get the cheapest prices, but R&D cannot be done without excess profits.
-Improvement isn't done with zero excess money.
-Ultimately you want companies to spend a lot on R&D so that you can have better products over time, not just the cheapest products.
+- A competitive market is good for consumers in that you get the cheapest prices, but R&D cannot be done without profits.
+Improvement can't be done without investment.
+Ultimately you want companies to spend a lot on R&D so that you can have better products over time, not just the cheapest products right now.

-- You need both sales and product but some people will buy a bad product if the sales are great.
+- You need both sales and product but some people will buy a bad product if the sales strategy is great.
 If you have the greatest product in the world but nobody knows about it, it's irrelevant.

 I would say however that these two lists aren't mutually exclusive, all of the points must be judged by the specific context in which they take place.
 Some companies really have a bad product and great sales, so they should actually focus on product.
 Some companies are too rigid and overly planned, not responding to consumer demand and market changes.
 Any list that claims to have the be all, end all truth is wrongheaded at best.